netanoir/da4a/_includes/actions/inside-outside/bristol-immigration-jail/bristol-immigration-jail.md

 Even after being released from detention by court order, immigrant leaders who organized behind bars continued to be targeted outside.
 ICE is aggressively pursuing those individuals, and trying to revoke their bail, rearrest or deport them.

 One organizer, who was made to wear a GPS tracking device as part of his release conditions from the immigration prison in Bristol County, was given contradictory information from ICE’s ISAP program and the jail on whether he was on house arrest or allowed to go to work.
-He had his bail revoked and was deported in June.
+He had his bail revoked and is now in immigration detention.

 ![TK TK](/assets/images/actions/inside-outside/bristol-immigration-jail/abolish-ice-script.png)
 > Image via [United We Dream](https://unitedwedream.org/abolishice/).